fabian-kostadinov/fabian-kostadinov.github.io/_posts/2016-01-10-reading-from-and-writing-to-files-in-apache-camel.md

 You may have to update camel-tika's pom.xml though, as it seems to not have been updated in a while.

 Here's another blog post on [how to do marshalling](http://blogs.sourceallies.com/2013/02/getting-started-with-camel-marshalling/).

+# Processing a directory of files
+In case we'd like to process a whole directory of files (without subdirectories), we simply omit the <code>fileName=XYZ</code> parameter.

+{% highlight java %}
+public void configure() throws Exception {
+	from("file://C:/in/?noop=true")
+	.to("file://C:/out/");
+}
+{% endhighlight %}

+This command will essentially "copy" all files from _C:/in_ to _C:/out_.
+In case the input directories has sub-directories that need to be processed too, then we simply add the <code>recursive=true</code> parameter.